This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 How to Find Corporate Sponsorships

-When it comes to asking for corporate sponsorships, it’s essential to be careful and thoughtful about who you choose to work with.
+When it comes to asking for corporate sponsorships, be intentional about who you choose to work with.
 As you research potential partners, consider the following tips to narrow down your search:

 Contact Local Businesses

 Start local!
 Approach the businesses in the immediate area of your event.
-These businesses are likely to see the value in sponsoring an event in their own community, which can have a huge impact on their decision to partner with you.
+These businesses are more likely to see the value in sponsoring an event in their own community, which can greatly impact their decision to partner with you.

 Seek Out Shared Values

 A corporate partner should align with your organization’s mission.
-This means if you’re an environmental organization, you should be working with a corporation that values sustainability, environmental conservation, and other related issues.
-Your organization could end up losing credibility if you partner with a corporation that does substantial harm to the environment or has received bad press.
+For instance, if you’re an environmental organization, you should work with a corporation that values sustainability, environmental conservation, and other related issues.
+Your organization could end up losing credibility if you partner with a corporation that substantially harms the environment or has received bad press.

 Look Online